epickens/Comps-The-Scenario-Approach-/README.md

 + Original code can be found here: http://www.algocare.it/GEM-BALLS/
 + All credit to the original authors of the code and paper describing the gem classifier

+I've also added a number of features to this example classifier to show some possible future directions things could be taken.
+The features added include:
++ Bagging
++ Boosting
++ Pruning
++ Ensemble creation
++ A toy visualization